FATF President’s address to the Sub-Saharan Africa Public-Private Sector Dialogue on AML/CFT

 Dialogue and interaction with the private sector are an increasingly important part of FATF activities.
 FATF works at a global level with a Private Sector Consultative Forum, and some of the FATF regional bodies hold regular consultations with the private sector.
 But as far as I am aware, this is the 1st time that such a structured regional AML/CFT dialogue with the private sector takes place in Africa.
 This will undoubtedly be an interesting experience, and we should learn lessons from this ESAAMLG “premiere”.

-Reinforcing communication and engagement with the private sector, and civil society, is one of the key priorities of the Russian Presidency of FATF which started in July 2013.
+Reinforcing communication and engagement with the private sector, and civil society, is one of the key Objectives for FATF-XXV (2013-2014) of FATF which started in July 2013.
 Indeed, financial institutions and other private businesses are lead actors in the daily fight against money laundering and terrorist financing.

 My objectives in the coming year will therefore be to ensure that private stakeholders are fully aware of the FATF’s work and requirements.
 They need to be kept informed about current rules and efficient methods, for example to detect and report suspicious transactions or to conduct risk assessments.
 The implementation of the revised Standards will also require a continuous dialogue and consultation with the private sector.
 And close cooperation will be needed to formulating new guidance and researching typologies.